Face transplant: Turkey

-On 18 July 2013, the face of a Polish man was successfully given to a Turkish man in a transplant performed by Özkan, at Akdeniz University hospital following a 6.5-hour operation, making it the fifth such operation to take place in the country.
-It was the 25th face transplant operation in the world.
-The donor was Andrzej Kucza, a 42-year-old Polish tourist who was declared brain dead following a heart attack on 14 July while swimming in Turkey's sea resort Muğla.
+On 18 July 2013, a donor's face was successfully transplanted onto a Turkish man in a transplant performed by Özkan, at the Akdeniz University hospital following a 6.5-hour operation, making it the fifth such operation to take place in the country.
+It was the 25th facial transplantation in the world.
+The donor was Andrzej Kucza, a 42-year-old Polish tourist who was declared brain-dead following a heart attack on 14 July while swimming in Turkey's sea resort Muğla.
 The receiver was 27-year-old patient Recep Sert from Bursa.

-On 23 August 2013, surgeon Ömer Özkan and his team at Akdeniz University performed the sixth face transplant surgery in Turkey.
-Salih Üstün (54) received the scalp, eyelids, jaw and maxilla, nose and the half tongue of 31-year-old Muhittin Turan, who was declared brain dead after a motorcycle accident that took place two days before.
+On 23 August 2013, Özkan and his team performed the sixth face transplant surgery in Turkey.
+Salih Üstün (54) received the scalp, eyelids, jaw and maxilla, nose and the half tongue of 31-year-old Muhittin Turan, who was declared brain-dead after a motorcycle accident that took place two days before.

-On 30 December 2013, Özkan and his team conducted their fifth and Turkey's seventh face transplant surgery at the hospital of Akdeniz University.
-The nose, upper lip, upper jaw and maxilla of brain dead Ali Emre Küçük, aged 34, were successfully transplanted to 22-year-old Recep Kaya, whose face was badly deformed in a shotgun accident.
-While Kaya was flown from Kırklareli to Antalya via Istanbul in four hours, the donor's organs were transported from Edirne by an ambulance airplane.
+On 30 December 2013, Özkan and his team conducted their fifth and Turkey's seventh face transplant surgery.
+The nose, upper lip, upper jaw and maxilla of brain-dead Ali Emre Küçük, aged 34, were successfully transplanted to 22-year-old Recep Kaya, whose face was severely injured in a shotgun accident.
+While Kaya was flown from Kırklareli to Antalya via Istanbul in four hours, the donor's organs were transported from Edirne by air ambulance.
 The surgery took 4 hours and 10 minutes.